Jalez/mui-toolpad-extended-tuni/ARCHITECTURE_REFACTOR_PLAN.md

 This refactor addresses the core architectural issues by:

 1. **Ensuring Modularity**: All course-specific logic is contained within the `Courses` folder
+2. **Unified Navigation API**: Single NavigationStore serves as common API for both app and course navigation
+3. **Context-Aware Separation**: App and course navigation are logically separated through context-aware methods
-2. **Clear Component Hierarchy**: LMSRoutes contains both app microservices and the Courses microservice
+4. **Clear Component Hierarchy**: LMSRoutes contains both app microservices and the Courses microservice
-3. **Proper Route Namespacing**: `/courses` prefix is exclusively for course routes with `:code` parameter
+5. **Proper Route Namespacing**: `/courses` prefix is exclusively for course routes with `:code` parameter
-4. **Unified Microservice Concept**: All services are called "microservices" regardless of scope
+6. **Unified Microservice Concept**: All services are called "microservices" regardless of scope
-5. **Clean App Structure**: App.tsx clearly shows the relationship between LMSRoutes, app microservices, and the Courses microservice
+7. **Clean App Structure**: App.tsx clearly shows the relationship between LMSRoutes, app microservices, and the Courses microservice
+8. **Shared Logic**: Navigation patterns and utilities are shared while maintaining logical separation

-The phased approach minimizes risk while delivering substantial architectural improvements and better separation of concerns.
+The unified approach simplifies the architecture while maintaining proper separation of concerns through context-aware design patterns.